Panasonic GX9 vs Fujifilm X10

 Body comparison: Panasonic GX9 vs Fujifilm X10

 The physical size and weight of the Panasonic GX9 and the Fujifilm X10 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the GX9 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X10 is notably smaller (8 percent) than the Panasonic GX9.
 In this context, it is worth noting that neither the GX9 nor the X10 are weather-sealed.